Buying a new build home has a lot of advantages.

-- Landscaping, pools or multi-media rooms are complete – you may have to put off adding extras to your new home until you have the time or money.
+- Landscaping, pools or multi-media rooms are complete – you may have to put off adding expensive extras in a new home.
+What’s involved in buying a new build home.

-- No GST/HST is owed — some exceptions apply, such as if the home has been substantially renovated.
+- No GST/HST is owed for resale homes — some exceptions apply, such as if a resale home has been substantially renovated.

 - Major expenses like upgrading windows may already be done — unlike buying a new build home, where upgrades have to be budgeted for in future.

 Ask new home builders for at least three references from customers or interview builders (using an interview worksheet) to see if their ideas are similar to yours.
 Building a home is a long journey and you want someone who can go the distance.
 What happens if a contractor gets hurt on my property?

 What Your New Build Home Will Cost